lextm/jekyll-theme-chirpy/_posts/2017-7-3-the-store-about-net-cross-platform-ui-frameworks.md

 >
 > Again (personal opinion) Windows apps should move gradually from Windows Forms/WPF to UWP.
 So in the near future, UWP would become the "native" solution on Windows.

-Microsoft is going to support WPF on .NET Core 3.0.
-Officially Microsoft will make it available on Windows, but anyone can attempt to port to other systems.
+Microsoft started to support WPF on .NET Core 3.0.
+Officially Microsoft only made it available on Windows, but anyone can attempt to port to other systems.

 Mono was trying to port WPF, but that project was not finished due to [lack of resources](http://www.mono-project.com/docs/gui/wpf/).

 Neosis GUI mentioned early can also be seen as a WPF clone, and it is much more mature than Avalonia (it even supports Blend in some degree).

-[Avalonia](https://github.com/AvaloniaUI/Avalonia) is another open source project to do the same, but it didn't start as a strict WPF clone, so you cannot migrate WPF apps directly to Avalonia.
+[Avalonia UI](https://github.com/AvaloniaUI/Avalonia) is another open source project to do the same, but it didn't start as a strict WPF clone, so you cannot migrate WPF apps directly to Avalonia UI.
 However, it attracted enough attention from the community, even including JetBrains which seems to have invested a lot upon it by writing [dotTrace/dotMemory/dotCover user interface in it](https://blog.jetbrains.com/dotnet/2021/04/22/dottrace-and-dotmemory-bring-new-home-screen/).

 With such a solid foundation, Avalonia team decided in Feb 2023 to release [a true WPF clone as a commercial/closed source product](https://avaloniaui.net/XPF), called Avalonia XPF.
-It claims to be compatible with WPF and supports Linux and macOS initially.
+It claims to be compatible with WPF and supports Linux and macOS initially (more platforms coming soon).
 Its price tag and the actual quality are to be evaluated.
-The original Avalonia remains open sourced, but I don't expect too much update on that part.
+The original Avalonia UI remains open sourced, but I don't expect too much update on that part.

 ### Xamarin.Forms/MAUI